-The Dislocation Allowance (DLA), the Temporary Lodging Expense (TLE), (Temporary Lodging Allowances (TLA) mainly used in OCONUS, Mileage are some of the entitlements available to Active Duty students as they report to their first duty assignments.
+The Dislocation Allowance (DLA), the Temporary Lodging Expense (TLE), Temporary Lodging Allowances (TLA), and Mileage are some of the entitlements available to Active Duty students as they report to their first duty assignments.
 The purpose of DLA is to partially reimburse a member, with or without dependents, for expenses incurred in relocating the member's household during a PCS move.
 TLE is an allowance intended to partially pay members for lodging/meal expenses incurred by a member/dependent(s) while occupying temporary lodging in the Continental United States (CONUS) in association with a Permanent Change of Station (PCS) move.
+TLA is an allowance entitled for Outside Continental United States (OCONUS).
 The Finance NCO will provide a PCS entitlement brief mid-course on how to use/request these entitlements.